Practical Ideas for Ending Summer Brain Drain

 What do effective summer learning programs look like?
 Well, according to most sources we read, they look at lot like school.
 There is summer school and there are summer reading programs and summer math programs.
 It has caused us to wonder whether the summer thinking programs are and where the fun is.
 Students too often find school dull and irrelevant.
 It just doesn’t make sense to give them more of that over the summer.

 We believe that summer can be a time of learning acceleration and in ways that are engaging, relevant and fun.
-One option is BrainWare SAFARI, our cognitive training software program.
-It develops 41 cognitive skills and looks and feels like a video-game.
+One option is cognitive training with BrainWare SAFARI.
+It develops 43 cognitive skills and looks and feels like a video-game.
 So far so good.
 But what happens when students use it over the summer?
 In one study, students improved their cognitive ability to the same degree as students who did the program for three months during the school year, 4 years and 3 months.
 And what about academics?
 There the gains were not quite as high as students who used the program during the school year, but, rather than losing ground over the summer, students gained on average 13 months of academic performance (reading and math tests).

 We’ve also brainstormed some other ways to keep kids’ brains active and getting stronger over the summer.
 Some can be found on our website at Get a Summer Brain Boost!
-And we’ll be discussing others – connecting everyday experiences, like the beach, the grocery store and the playground, to activities to build thinking skills – in our upcoming webinar.
-It’s definitely not more of the same old school.
+They’re definitely not more of the same old school.

 If you have other ideas for great brain-building activities to enjoy over the summer, let us know! (email@example.com)